mgreenly/dockerimages/alpine-stack/README.md

 This is built on [alpine-linux-ghc-bootstrap](https://github.com/mitchty/alpine-linux-ghc-bootstrap).

-The +build.sh+ script plus the Dockerfile create the [mgreenly/alpine-stack](https://hub.docker.com/r/mgreenly/alpine-stack/) docker image.
+The **build.sh** script plus the Dockerfile create the [mgreenly/alpine-stack](https://hub.docker.com/r/mgreenly/alpine-stack/) docker image.

 This is a development environment for GHC 7.10.3 that includes Stack.